 How To Build DIY Raised Garden Boxes and Beds

 As we have talked about in previous posts, we really have been trying to update our backyard.
-We have added a DIY playset with rock wall, new porch and now we wanted to create our own DIY raised planter’s boxes and raised garden beds.
+We have added a DIY playset with a rock wall, a new porch and now had a great idea to add DIY raised planter boxes and raised garden beds.

-Even though we are not professional gardeners, we knew we could give this outdoor DIY project a shot to help grow our tomatoes, pepper, herbs, and whatever else we want to try our green thumb at.
+Even though we are not professional gardeners, we thought container gardening would be a good idea for our yard.
+We hoped planter boxes would be a great solution to help grow our tomatoes, pepper, herbs, and whatever else we want to try our green thumb at.

 Why build raised garden boxes?

-In our backyard, we wanted a space that was specifically for growing vegetables and herbs.
-We also knew that the looser dirt in a raised garden bed is supposed to help your plants thrive.
+In our backyard, we wanted a space that was specifically for growing vegetables and for our herb garden.
+We also knew that the looser dirt in a raised garden bed would help our plants thrive.

-In the past our garden has been on the side of the house.
-It was really hard to maintain and take care.
-We thought by adding planter boxes to our backyard then we would be able to work on taking care of our garden, while our kids were playing.
+In the past, our traditional garden has been on the side of the house.
+It was really hard to maintain and take care of.
+Adding planter boxes to our backyard would make it easier to take care of our garden while our kids were playing.

 - (1) Cedar 2 x 4 x 8’